SamkitJain660/GnomeGoogleLens/README.md

 ### GNOME Extensions Portal
 > https://extensions.gnome.org/extension/9707/shotzy/

-NOTE: for language support, do manual install it's currently under review
+NOTE: language support is currently under review on official portal, to use that install this manually.

 ---